-Social enterprises3 are not considered NGOs and are not eligible.
+Social enterprises3 are not considered NGOs and are not eligible as project promoters.

 1 Religious institutions do not include faith-based organizations as described below (footnote 5), which are eligible.

 2 Social partners are defined as trades unions and employers' negotiating bodies, as defined by the EU.